The Compression method and applications: Compression

-The estimates obtained for the mass of compression is quite suggestive.
-It restricts the entries of any of our choice of tuple to be distinct.
-After a little heuristics, It can be seen the left estimate for the mass of compression tends to be almost flawed if we allow for tuples with at least two similar entries.
-Thus in building this Theory, and with all the results we will obtained, we will enforce that the entries of any choice of tuple is distinct.
+The bounds obtained for the mass of compression are quite suggestive.
+It restricts the choice of the entries to be distinct.
+After a little heuristics, we observe that the lower bound for the mass of compression will be flawed if we allow for tuples with at least two similar entries.
+Thus in building this framework, and with all the results we will obtained, we will enforce that the entries of any choice of tuple are distinct.